Giveth/giveth-dapp/README.md

 3. Once the dapp is up in your browser, click "Sign In" from the main menu.
 4. For testing locally, choose any of the wallet files found in the `giveth-dapp/keystores/` folder using the wallet password: `password`. **DO NOT USE THESE ON MAINNET ETHEREUM.**

+5. Using the test token
+  To use the test token you need to import the keystore.json you use for your account to MetaMask.
+  After importing, click on 'Add token' > 'Custom token' and enter the MiniMe Token address that can be found when deploying the contracts
+  (should be `0xe78A0F7E598Cc8b0Bb87894B0F60dD2a88d6a8Ab` by default but make sure to check) The token balance should show up automatically and the token symbol is MMT.
+  However, in the dApp the token symbol is referred to as ANT, b/c the dapp needs to be able to fetch a conversion rate.

+  NOTE:
+  When resetting feathers or redeploying the contracts, you need to remove the keystore from metamask and follow this procedure again.

 ### Build
 ```
 npm run build